bcharlier/HMMA238/README.md

 - Projects will be by predefined (at random) groups of 2 or 3.
 - The list will be available soon (TODO)
 - Expected work : a ```github``` repository where the work is available A precise description will be given with the subjects.
-The ```github``` repository will consist of a (markdown) readme file as introduction, all the code in a directory called code, as well as a short summary of the proposed work in tex/pdf.
+The ```github``` repository will containt at least a (markdown) readme file introducing your work.
+All the code will be placed in a directory called */Code*, a tex/pdf or `jupyter notebook`  will be put in a */Report* directory and your final beamer/power point presentation (in an open source format) will be set in `/Beamer` directory.
-A short presentation of the work will be asked (using beamer for instance) of about 15mn.
+The later will be a short presentation of the work that will be orally presented during 15mn in front of a jury.
-Grades could be modified to reflect issues on the workload balance.

 -  Due date : April 20.
 The ```github``` repository should be completed before this date (nothing pushed later will be taken into account).

-**Warning** : the project repository must show a balanced contribution between group members.
+**Warning** : the project repository must show a balanced contribution between group members and intra-group grades variation could be made to reflect issues on the intra-group workload balance.

 ## Mid-term project snapshot (10% of the final grade)
-- This will include the creation of the ```github``` repository how the work is split and a detailed program for the second part of the project.
+- This will include the creation of a ```github``` repository, a short description on how the work is split and a detailed work program for the second part of the project.
 - Due date : March (TBD)

 ## Practical / Homework (20% of the final grade)